wp-plugins/wp-e-commerce-grid-view/readme.txt

 == Changelog ==

+= 1.0.6 - 2015/05/30 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.2

 = 1.0.5 - 2015/04/24 =
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
 * Tweak - Tested and Tweaked for full compatibility with WP e-Commerce Version 3.9.3